AndrewHeckman/odin-recipes/README.md

 # Odin Recipes

-This is a simple recipe website that demonstrates the ability to create a simple webpage containing links and images.
+This is a recipe website that demonstrates the ability to create a simple webpage containing links and images.